Cleveland Browns: Cincinnati Bengals

 Originally conceived due to the personal animosity between Paul Brown and Art Modell, the "Battle of Ohio" between the Browns and the Cincinnati Bengals has been fueled by the sociocultural differences between Cincinnati and Cleveland, a shared history between the two teams, and similar team colors, as Brown used the exact shade of orange for the Bengals that he used for the Browns.
 (Though this has changed since then, as the Bengals now use a brighter shade of orange.)
 Modell, in fact, moved the Browns to the AFC after the AFL–NFL merger in order to have a rivalry with the Bengals.
 The rivalry has also produced two of the eleven highest-scoring games in NFL history.
-Cincinnati has the all-time edge 51–46.
-While the Bengals have a 27–19 edge since the Browns returned to the NFL in 1999, this series has been more competitive than the Browns' series with their other division rivals.
+Cincinnati has the all-time edge 52–48.
+While the Bengals have a 28–21 edge since the Browns returned to the NFL in 1999, this series has been more competitive than the Browns' series with their other division rivals, and the Browns have won 9 of the last 11 meetings.

 Baltimore Ravens

 Created as a result of the Browns' relocation controversy, the rivalry between the Browns and Baltimore Ravens was more directed at Art Modell than the team itself, and is simply considered a divisional game in Baltimore.
 This matchup is more bitter for Cleveland than the others due to the fact that the draft picks for 1995 to 1998 resulted in the rosters that won the Super Bowl for the Ravens in 2000.
 Had Modell not moved the team, these teams, drafted by general manager and former Browns tight end Ozzie Newsome, might have given the Browns a title after a 35-year drought.
-The Ravens lead the overall series 34–12.
+As of the 2023 season, the Ravens lead the overall series 36–14.
 The two teams have not met in the playoffs.

 Other rivalries

 Detroit Lions

 The Browns' rivalry with the Detroit Lions began in the 1950s, when the Browns and Lions played each other in four NFL Championship Games.
 The Lions won three of those championships, while the Browns won one.
 This was arguably one of the NFL's best rivalries in the 1950s.
 Since the NFL-AFL merger of 1970, the teams have met much less frequently with the Browns' move to the AFC.
 From 2002 to 2014, the two teams played an annual preseason game known as the "Great Lakes Classic".
+As of the 2023 season, the Lions lead the all-time series 19–6.